 7.19 There are 28 GP Practices across the borough with over 204,000 registered patients.
-There is pressure on health facilities with some shortfall in GP floorspace in each of the four commissioning clusters in the borough.
+There is pressure on health facilities with some shortfall in GP floorspace in each of the four commissioning clusters in the borough and a need for greater provision of pharmacy services.